SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/paloalto_cortex_edr.md

 ### Create the intake

-1. Go to the [Intake page](https://app.sekoia.io/operations/intakes) and create a new `Palo Alto Cortex EDR` intake.
+1. Go to the [Intake page](https://app.sekoia.io/operations/intakes) and create a new `Palo Alto Cortex XDR` intake.
 2. Copy the associated Intake key ( You will use it in the playbook part )

 ### Pull events